plantbreeding/BrAPI-Manuscript2/manuscript.md

 + **Pascal Neveu**: Pascal has made significant contributions to the PHIS project.
 + **Nick Palladino**: Nick has made significant contributions to the DeltaBreed project.
 + **Tim Parsons**: Tim has made significant contributions to the DeltaBreed project.
-+ **Cyril Pommier**: Cyril wrote the section on the Faidare projects, and has made significant contributions to the BrAPI compatibility of the Florilège, Faidare, and AGENT Portal projects.
++ **Cyril Pommier**: Cyril wrote the section on the Faidare projects, and has made significant contributions to the BrAPI compatibility of the Florilège, Faidare, and AGENT projects.
 + **Jean-François Rami**: Jean-François wrote the section on the ShinyBrAPPs project, and has made significant contributions to the BrAPI compatibility of the ShinyBrAPPs project.
 + **Sebastian Raubach**: Sebastian wrote the section on the GridScore and Germinate projects, and has made significant contributions to the BrAPI compatibility of the GridScore, Germinate, and Flapjack projects.
 + **Trevor Rife**: Trevor has made significant contributions to the Field Book project.
 + **Kelly Robbins**: Kelly is the PI for the BrAPI Project grant, and has supported all technical and scientific aspects of the project.
-+ **Mathieu Rouard**: Mathieu wrote the section on the MGIS project, and has made significant contributions to the BrAPI compatibility of the MGIS project.
++ **Mathieu Rouard**: Mathieu wrote the section on the MGIS and GIGWA projects, and has made significant contributions to the BrAPI compatibility of the MGIS and GIGWA projects.
-+ **Joseph Ruff**: Joseph has made significant contributions to the AGENT Portal project.
++ **Joseph Ruff**: Joseph has made significant contributions to the AGENT project.
 + **Guilhem Sempéré**: Guilhem wrote the section on the Gigwa project, and has made significant contributions to the BrAPI compatibility of the Gigwa project.
 + **Romil Mayank Shah**: Romil has made significant contributions to the SCT project.
 + **Paul Shaw**: Paul wrote the section on the Helium project, and has made significant contributions to the BrAPI compatibility of the Helium project.